missionpinball/mpf-docs/game_logic/players/index.rst

 * ``number``: The player's number (1, 2, etc.)
 * ``score``: The player's current score

+There's a :doc:`/player_vars/index` which lists the default player variables that MPF creates and uses.

-You can create your own player variables which can be called anything you want and can store anything you want.
-So you can use them to track player's progress through the game, how many loops they've made, how many pop bumper hits they have, etc.
+You can alos create your own player variables which can be called anything you want and can store anything you want.
+You can use them to track player's progress through the game, how many loops they've made, how many pop bumper hits they have, etc. See the :doc:`/config/player_vars` documentation for details and examples.

-MPF also uses player variables to keep track of all the other game logic elements that are tracked on a per-player basis, like achievement status, logic block states, extra balls, bonus, etc.
+MPF also uses player variables to keep track of all the built-in game logic elements that are tracked on a per-player basis, including achievement status, logic block states, extra balls, bonus, etc.

 +------------------------------------------------------------------------------+